 Ensure your galleries include a range of treatments, and feature clients from different demographics.
 Select an array that best represents your skills but don’t pare down too far.
 In a survey of more than 1,000 consumers considering cosmetic surgery, 77% reported that they’d need to see around 11 sets of photos of previous clients to confidently opt for a treatment or doctor.
 In that same survey, 29% of respondents said they’d need closer to 30 sets to confidently decide.

-Before photos are important to establish a baseline so that you and your client can assess progress and changes over time once they’ve committed to your treatment strategy.
+‘Before’ photos are important to establish a baseline so that you and your client can assess progress and changes, over time, once they’ve committed to your treatment strategy.
 This is especially useful for longer treatment plans with gradual results.
 Patients can quickly become used to their enhanced appearance and forget how they looked before treatment.
-Having Before-and-After images on hand can be helpful in reminding them of the results and helping fend off a lawsuit if complaints go too far.
+This is especially true for treatments that require a long period of waiting time before full results are revealed.
+A great example of this would be hair restoration procedures–on average a minimum period of 12 months is required before the transplanted hair follicles are fully grown in.
+Having Before-and-After images on hand can be helpful in reminding them of the results, and useful to fend off a lawsuit if complaints go too far.

-Considering the impact a substantial professional Before-and-After gallery can have on a client’s decision to opt for a treatment, a professional quality studio space may be the best area to invest some extra capital.
+Considering the impact a Before-and-After gallery can have on a client’s decision to opt for a treatment, a professional studio space may be the best area to invest some extra capital.

 When creating your dedicated studio space, a simple white backdrop is best.
-Avoid vivid or pastel backdrop colors, as they can reflect on your client’s skin, affecting the appearance of the skin.
+Avoid vivid or pastel backdrop colors, as they can reflect on your client’s skin.
 Also avoid any areas near windows.
 Natural light can be inconsistent, being dependent on weather or the time of day.
 Instead, invest in studio lighting to ensure a quality photo every time.
 If you’re unable to avoid a window, install a blind that can be pulled down to control the amount of natural light coming in.

 Prospective clients appreciate and respect honesty, so don’t exaggerate to try and impress them.
 Instead meet clients’ expectations by offering up a comprehensive Before-and-After gallery that includes a range of potential outcomes, including cases in which treatments may have been less successful than anticipated.